SkymanOne/SkymanOne.github.io/src/content/posts/gs-with-iced-2/index.md

 ## Recap

-In case you missed, in [previous tutorial]({% post_url 2022-06-13-gs-with-iced-1 %}) we covered the basics of Elm architecture, difference between retained and immediate modes and created the counter app.
+In case you missed, in the previous tutorial we covered the basics of Elm architecture, difference between retained and immediate modes and created the counter app.
 I strongly recommend you to complete the previous tutorial before starting if you haven't had experience with iced before.

 ## Conditional Rendering: Theory